Ruins of Adventure

 - When a cleric of Tyr reaches 7th level and she is allowed to handle items at the crime scene or any personal effects of an escaped criminal, she can use a unique form of find the path to track down the felon.
 This ability can be used once a month and, aside from operating until the felon has been captured, has all the normal abilities of a find the path spell.

-- If a cleric of Tyr ever deliberately lies, he is struck dumb until a another priest of Tyr casts remove curse on him.
+- It was recently revealed throughout the North that Tyr himself is an Oathbreaker, a crime for which he is making his entire clergy repent.
+If a cleric of Tyr ever deliberately lies, he is struck dumb until a another priest of Tyr casts remove curse or _atonement_on him.

 - If a criminal who is captured personally by a cleric of Tyr escapes justice, the priest will abandon all other duties and obsessively hunt down the felon.
 The cleric’s total concentration and full resources are dedicated to hunting down the fugitive of Tyr’s judgement.
 For every twenty days that pass without capturing the criminal, the priest suffers a cumulative -1 penalty to all die rolls.
 If 200 days pass without the arrest or death of the criminal, the cleric becomes ill and bedridden (Strength 2), and another cleric of Tyr (or a paladin or cleric of Hoar) must pursue the felon.
 If the criminal is captured or slain, the cleric recovers his health and loses any penalties; if the villain isn’t captured within a year of escaping, the priest dies.